SecurityFTW/cs-suite/README.md

                         The cloud on which the test-suite is to be run -pId PROJECT_NAME, --project_name PROJECT_NAME
-                        Project Name for which GCP Audit needs to be run
+                        Project Name for which GCP Audit needs to be run -o OUTPUT, --output OUTPUT
+                        writes a log in JSON of an audit, ideal for consumptions into SIEMS like ELK and Splunk.
+Defaults to cs-audit.log
+  -w, --wipe            rm -rf reports/ folder before executing an audit
 ```
 ## Requirements
 * Operating System **OSX** or **Linux** only